MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/branding-sharepoint-online-sites-modern-experience.md

 ![](media/branding-sharepoint-online-sites-modern-experience_image1.png)

+> [!NOTE]
-NOTE: Branding your SharePoint Online site will not change the overall look of your Office 365 service For more information about branding Office 365, see [Customize your theme in the Office 365 admin center](https://support.office.com/en-us/article/Customize-the-Office-365-theme-for-your-organization-8275DA91-7A48-4591-94AB-3123A3F79530).
+> Branding your SharePoint Online site will not change the overall look of your Office 365 service For more information about branding Office 365, see [Customize your theme in the Office 365 admin center](https://support.office.com/en-us/article/Customize-the-Office-365-theme-for-your-organization-8275DA91-7A48-4591-94AB-3123A3F79530).

 ## Site branding in the classic experience